Classical Dirac particle: Mass and Spin invariance and radiation reaction: Conclusions about the emission of radiation

 In the dynamical equations (\ref{eq:d2qdt2}) and (\ref{radreacCondi2}) all variables are continuous and differentiable.
 If radiation exists, the dynamics must be discrete, meaning that the radiation does not occur continuously, but abruptly over time intervals of the order of $T$, when the angular momentum emission reaches the value 1.
 At that moment the linear momentum of the particle also changes abruptly by the magnitude ${\bi p}_R(T)$.

 The integration of the dynamic equations with radiation reaction will be a continuous integration without radiation until time $T$, when the emitted spin is 1.
 We stop the integration at that instant and change the boundary conditions of the CM velocity to the new one.
-We assume that at that time the linear momentum is ${\bi p}'(t)={\bi p}(t)-{\bi p}_R(T)$, and we beging the continuous integration again until the next emission of a new photon.
+We assume that at that time the linear momentum is ${\bi p}'(t)={\bi p}(t)-{\bi p}_R(T)$, and we begin the continuous integration again until the next emission of a new photon.
 Since ${\bi p}'(t)=\gamma(v'){\bi v}'(t)$, $\gamma(v')=\sqrt{1+{p'}^2}$, the new CM velocity is ${\bi v}'(t)={\bi p}'(t)/\gamma(v')$, and we begin continuous integration again.

 The trajectory of the CM will be a continuous trajectory but with a non-continuous derivative at the emission points.
+This trajectory has to be computed by using the equation (\ref{eq:d2qdt2}) and not equation (\ref{radreacCondi2}).
+The reason is that equation (\ref{radreacCondi2}) contains spin conservation and it is the modification of the absolute value of the spin that leads to the computation of the radiated spin.
 The CM velocity ${\bi v}$ changes abruptly at each instant of the emission and remains continuous and differentiable until the next point of emission.
 We will assume that, as far as the CC is concerned, the function ${\bi r}$ is also continuous and its time derivative ${\bi u}$ is discontinuous at the emission points.

-The calculation of this radiation under an external electromagnetic field in the form of a spin-1 quantum and the alignment betwen the radiated spin and the radiated linear momentum is left to a future article in which we will analyze both dynamic equations and the continuous zigzag trajectory of the particle's center of mass.
+The calculation of this radiation under an external electromagnetic field in the form of a spin-1 quantum and the alignment between the radiated spin and the radiated linear momentum is left to a future article in which we will analyze both dynamic equations and the continuous zigzag trajectory of the particle's center of mass.
 We shall also analyze the stability of the nonlinear dynamic equations and the possible existence of some limit fields.